 Take careful notice that obedience to God’s Law (Torah) is separate from performing animal offerings.
 God says He desires obedience (to His Law) rather than burnt offerings, the same way as He said He desires for us to come into “the knowledge of God” rather than for us to partake of “burnt offerings” in Hosea 6:6.
 The truth is, if we had always obeyed God’s eternal Law, there would have never been any need for God to reveal our faulty thinking through animal offerings.

 Out of Their everlasting love, God and His Son would thus accommodate our thinking.
 If it’s blood we want, then it’s blood we shall get.
 The whole sacrificial system was God’s way of revealing our fallen justice system – a satanic justice system which is inconsistent with mercy.
-Each animal that was offered pointed forward to Jesus, the true “Lamb of God who takes away the sin of the world.”
-(John 1:29).
-Just as the lamb was to be “without blemish” (Exodus 12:5; Leviticus 23:12), we are saved by the “precious blood of Christ, as of a lamb without blemish and without spot.”
-(1 Peter 1:19).
+Each animal that was offered pointed forward to Jesus, the true “Lamb of God who takes away the sin of the world” (John 1:29).
+Just as the lamb was to be “without blemish” (Exodus 12:5; Leviticus 23:12), we are saved by the “precious blood of Christ, as of a lamb without blemish and without spot” (1 Peter 1:19).
 Saved from what?
 From God’s anger and wrath toward us?
 No, saved from our own self-guilt, self-condemnation and from doubting God’s forgiveness.
 Because of God’s great love for us, He had to give His Son over to our faulty thinking, paying us the ransom price that we demanded, thus setting us free from the law of sin and death.
+The sacrifice of Christ was not to appease God, but to appease us!
 Think about that.
 The literal definition of the word forgiveness is “to release a debt.”
 If God had set the ransom price of death and needed to punish Jesus in order to forgive us and appease His wrath, He would have gotten paid and didn’t really forgive anything.
 But the truth is, the cross doesn’t achieve God’s forgiveness, it displays His everlasting forgiveness.
 In other words, God did not forgive us because Jesus died on the cross, the Messiah died on the cross in order for us to believe He has forgiven us: